Table of Contents

 In India, Tulsi(Ocimum sanctum) is found in every household and is considered auspicious because of its wonderful health benefits.
-It has good scent and beautiful inflororescence.
+It has a good scent and beautiful inflororescence.
 There is no other herb equivalent to this.
-In ancient times, tulsi was considered for Brahmcharaya (celibacy) in India.
-Ayurveda classifies Holy basil as ‘Rasayana’: a herb that nourishes person’s growth to perfect health and promotes long life.
+In ancient times, Tulsi was considered for Brahmcharaya (celibacy) in India.
+Ayurveda classifies Holy basil as ‘Rasayana’: a herb that nourishes a person’s growth to perfect health and promotes long life.
 Health Benefits of Holy basil has been found effective for cancer, diabetes, high cholesterol levels, liver support and protection, hypoglycemic conditions, ulcers, digestion, radiation poisoning etc.

-Extensive studies, experimental and clinical studies prove that Tulsi possess anti-stress, antioxidant, immunomodulator and anti-radiation properties which play a major role in prevention and treatment of cancer.
+Extensive studies, experimental and clinical studies prove that Tulsi possesses anti-stress, antioxidant, immunomodulator and anti-radiation properties which play a major role in prevention and treatment of cancer.
 As Tulsi has health benefitting effects by reducing stress and improving both cellular and humoral immunity, its role in treatment of cancer cases may be a new approach in therapy of cancer and in prevention of ill effects of radiation.

 Ocimum sanctum leaves have been traditionally used in treatment of diabetes mellitus.

 - Krishna tulsi(black variety)- Ocimum sanctum

 Chemical Constituents of Holy basil- It contains eugenol, methyl ether, boronyl acetate, cadinene camphene, camphor, methyl chavicol, limonene etc.